CMB-ML/cmb-ml/README.md

   - We provide a tiny demonstration dataset in this repository.
     - It is suitable for running PyILC's CNILC prediction method, and for confirming that data appears as it should when running simulations
     - Unfortunately, the CMBNNCS model is too large, so it cannot be transferred by GitHub

+## Notes on Running Simulations

+- Generating the set of simulations takes considerable time, due to the large number.
+- Downloading them is likely to be faster.
+- When generating simulations for the first time, [PySM3](https://pysm3.readthedocs.io/en/latest/) relies on [astropy](https://www.astropy.org/) to download and cache template maps.
+  - These will be stored in an `.astropy` directory.
+  - Downloading templates is sometimes interrupted resulting in an error and the code crashing.
+It is annoying and beyond our control.
+However, because the templates are cached, the pipeline can be resumed and will proceed smoothly.

 ## For CMB_ML_512_1-1